JamesWoolfenden/terraform-by-example/docs/lesson5.md

 - **CircleCI**
   The stand out best current option for CI.
 Given a choice, this is it.
   Below, is a basic node CI process.
+Name it

 ```yaml
 version: 2.1